Home » Blog » Pet » Pet Parenting Lifestyle » 12 Christmas Dog Food Recipes So Good, Even Santa’s Reindeer Are Jealous

 #1 Beef and broccoli dish

-Make this recipe at home with fresh spinach, brown rice, broccoli, spinach and root veg.
+Make this healthy homemade dog food recipe at home with fresh spinach, brown rice, broccoli, spinach and root veg.
 Find out how to combine these ingredients for your paw pup here.

-If you’re wanting Christmas dog food recipes that combine simple + fancy, it’s entirely possible!
+If you’re wanting a homemade Christmas dog food recipe that combines simple + fancy, it’s entirely possible!
 This doggy dish combines lean ground sirloin and boiled eggs with some brown rice, carrots and herbs.

 Dogs have smell receptors out the wazoo and as you may already know smell is great for taste.
-Just imagine how your plucky pup will love the parsley in this dish.
+Just imagine how your plucky pup will love the parsley in this healthy dog food recipe dish.

 #3 Turkey or beef dog din dins